 - 4.11.1.
 Applicants who Whakapapa to Māori will be allocated 1 point.
 Applicants will need to supply either proof of registration with an iwi or membership of Te Ora. - 4.11.2.
-Leadership in cultural groups and events, fluency, or extended knowledge in Te Ao Māori and will be considered.
+Leadership in cultural groups and events, fluency, in Te Ao Māori will be allocated one (1) point.
 Applicants will have a level of Te Reo above a full year of part time study or equivalent.
-Assessment of Te Reo will be done with written proof from the language institution an applicant studied at such as Kura, university, Wananga o Aotearoa etc. If the applicant is fluent and a native speaker a letter of support from a kaumatua, kaiako, principal can be attached to the application.
+Assessment of Te Reo will be in the form of written proof from the language institution an applicant studied at such as Kura, university, Wananga o Aotearoa etc. If the applicant is fluent and a native speaker a letter of support from a kaumatua, kaiako, principal can be attached to the application.
 If there is doubt then NZAGS will refer to the Māori Health Advisory Group to determine if it is adequate. - 4.11.3.
 A personal statement of no more than 100 words must be provided outlining any significant leadership in Te Ao Māori.
 Evidence must be included of any voluntary, community work, language level spoken, or leadership role, including name of the organisation, the role title, when started and expected completion date, as appropriate.